Weaponising Culture: Dividing To Rule

 The Emerging Culture of Compassion

-‘Take your Brothers Need as the Measure for Your Actions’ Given the level of divisive conditioning, with its emphasis on competition and selfishness, that we are all exposed to, it’s a wonder that kindness and compassion exist at all.
-But exist they do, and since the global calamity that is Covid-19 hit our streets, a…
+‘Take your Brothers Need as the Measure for Your Actions’ Maitreya Given the level of divisive conditioning, with its emphasis on competition and selfishness, that we are all exposed to, it’s a wonder that kindness and compassion exist at all.
+But exist they do, and since the global calamity that is Covid-19 hit our streets,…

 Freedom of Thought and the Death of Ideologies